DC Water Issues Precautionary Boil Water Advisory for Upper Northwest Neighborhoods

 What happened (Background)

-Due to the loss of pressure in the distribution system, this may have caused backpressure, backsiphonage, or a net movement of water from outside the pipe to the inside through cracks, breaks, or joints in the distribution system that are common in all water systems.
-Pressure loss can allow contaminants to enter the distribution system.
-These conditions could pose an imminent and substantial health endangerment to persons served by the system.
+Due to the loss of pressure in the distribution system, this may cause backpressure, backsiphonage, or a net movement of water from outside the pipe to the inside through cracks, breaks, or joints in the distribution system that are common in all water systems.
+Pressure loss could result in a high potential that fecal contamination or other disease-causing organisms could enter the distribution system.
+These conditions may pose an imminent and substantial health endangerment to persons served by the system.
+We are still investigating the cause of the pressure loss and will test the water once the cause is identified and corrected.

 Bacteria and other disease-causing contamination such as viruses and parasites can cause symptoms such as diarrhea, cramps, nausea, headaches, or other symptoms.
 They may pose a special health risk for infants, young children, some of the elderly and people with severely compromised immune systems.